What is influenza?

 What are the symptoms of flu?

-Flu symptoms can include a sudden onset of fever or feeling feverish/chills, cough, sore throat, runny or stuffy nose, headache, fatigue, and muscle or body aches.
-In children, vomiting and diarrhea might occur.
+Flu symptoms usually come on suddenly.
+Symptoms can include fever or feeling feverish/chills, cough, sore throat, runny or stuffy nose, headache, fatigue, and muscle or body aches.
+Some people may have vomiting and diarrhea, but this is more common in children.
 Most people with flu recover within a few days to less than two weeks.
-Some people might develop severe or even life-threatening complications, such as pneumonia.
+However, some people might develop severe or life-threatening complications, like pneumonia.

 How soon after exposure do symptoms appear?